-From a business perspective, IoT devices have the potential to massively reduce costs.
+From a business perspective, IoT devices have the potential to reduce costs massively.
 Their impact ranges from automating tasks (reducing the number of staff you need) and optimizing processes to minimizing downtime through repairs due to early detection.
 A study by DataProt found that 83% of organizations that implemented IoT devices reduced their overheads by doing so.

 Cons of IoT

 The main disadvantage of IoT devices is that they are vulnerable to hacking.
 Considering they can store and manage personal data, this is a major concern.
 However, combining IoT devices with blockchain technology overcomes this issue, leading to much more secure networks.